-^{} The contents of the label folder may change after a taxonomy release, because of the subsequent release of label linkbases in languages other than English.
+3 The contents of the label folder may change after a taxonomy release, because of the subsequent release of label linkbases in languages other than English.

-- gre_mc_YYYY-MM-DD.xml is the generic linkbase file that provides references for ELRs. - Deprecated is the folder which contains the deprecated schemas and deprecated labels. - ifrs-depr_YYYY-MM-DD.xsd is the schema which contains deprecated concepts from taxonomies before the modularisation in 2014. - {module}-depr_YYYY-MM-DD.xsd are the schemas which contains deprecated concepts from the modularised schemas. - depr-lab_ifrs-en_YYYY-MM-DD.xml is the file that contains deprecated label linkbases for concepts before the modularisation in 2014. - depr-lab{module}-en_YYYY-MM-DD.xml are the files that contain deprecated label linkbases for the concepts from the modularised schemas - depr-doc{module}-en_YYYY-MM-DD.xml are the files that contain deprecated documentation label linkbases for the concepts from the modularised schemas^{}
+- ifrs-depr_YYYY-MM-DD.xsd is the schema which contains deprecated concepts from taxonomies before the modularisation in 2014; - {module}-depr_YYYY-MM-DD.xsd are the schemas which contains deprecated concepts from the modularised schemas; - depr-lab_ifrs-en_YYYY-MM-DD.xml is the file that contains deprecated label linkbases for concepts before the modularisation in 2014; - depr-lab{module}-en_YYYY-MM-DD.xml are the files that contain deprecated label linkbases for the concepts from the modularised schemas; and - depr-doc{module}-en_YYYY-MM-DD.xml are the files that contain deprecated documentation label linkbases for the concepts from the modularised schemas4.